elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus *(distant.)*

-- Oh, the king stands.
+- Oh, the king rises.

 - {:.sp} Toussaint.